ksandom/mass/docs/creatingAMacro.md

 TODO write about spawning stuff.
 In the mean time, take a look at term.macro which shows one way of dealing with this.

 ## Store variables
-`~!ModuleName,variableName!~` - *reference items within the store.
+`~!Category,variableName!~` - *reference items within the store.
 This is primarily used for working with configuration (both mass and macros) and parameters.*

 TODO write this.